-Among those with increases, the size of the increase ranged from the addition of one reporter, like in Wisconsin (from 39 reporters in 2014 to 40 in 2022), to an increase of 46 reporters in New Mexico (from nine reporters in 2014 to 55 in 2022).
-New Mexico's press pool grew by a whopping 511%, also the largest gain in percentage terms, largely due to an increase in the number of reporters covering the statehouse part-time.
+Among those with increases, the size of the increase ranged from the addition of one reporter, like in Wisconsin (from 39 reporters in 2014 to 40 in 2022), to an increase of 51 reporters in Nebraska (from 18 reporters in 2014 to 69 in 2022).
+The large growth in Nebraska was primarily due to an increase of student reporters: In 2014, no student statehouse reporters were identified in Nebraska, but in 2022, Nebraska has 40 student reporters covering the statehouse for one university outlet.